 This 31-mile long multi-use trail is ideal for hiking, bicycling,and horseback riding.
 The trail winds through the counties of Cumberland, Nottoway, and Prince Edward, and the towns of

 Twin Lakes State Park - Prince Edward County

 This historic park offers swimming, fishing, boating, lakefront picnicking. and overnight accommodations, including a campground and cabins.
 Hikers, mountain bikers, and equestrians can take advantage of a multiuse trail developed in conjunction with Prince Edward-Gallion State Forest.
 Cedar Crest Conference Center is available for family reunions, wedding receptions, and other gatherings.

-The Adventure Park at Sandy River Retreat - Prince Edward County
+Sandy River Outdoor Adventure Park - Prince Edward County

 Custom designed high element ropes course, with over 40 elements, consisting of challenge obstacles, zip lines, burma bridges, cargo nets and more...